 The biblical term "Lilith" translates into "night creature", and is said to have been Adam's first wife, before Eve, who was created by God at the same time as Adam, not from his rib.
 Lilith refused to be subservient to Adam, and fled the Garden of Eden for darker realms*.
 Her name embodies the “wild feminine”*, and I felt her eternal presence arise in these paintings, created from the transient beauty seen in this short-lived flower.
 The dark background is in contrast to the daylily's bright, bold colors, and symbolizes the light in the darkness of so much strife.
 These paintings are full of hope, strength and beauty, in the face of the reality that, “Life is short and then we die”.
 Maybe so, but let’s live wondrously!

 My interest in the shape of flowers continued with an awareness of the geometry involved in their design.
-Grid paintings, especially those by Agnes Martin and Kes Zapkus, have entranced me, and I wanted to paint the experience of seeing lots of flowers at once, relating to and communicating with each other.
+Grid paintings, especially those by Agnes Martin and Kes Zapkus, interested me, and I wanted to paint the experience of seeing lots of flowers at once, relating to and communicating with each other.
 My vision was inspired by the crowded mum blossoms one sees in the autumn, and I call this series, “Mummers”.